equinor/ideation-machine-frontend/src/docs/azure-ml/index.md

 1. You have logged in to your Azure account
 2. You have access to the Azure Machine Learning Workspace (Reader is not enough)

-## Network access

-The endpoint is open on the public network.
-Which means if you have the token you have access to the model and can make preditions on it.
-The endpoint is on https so the network traffic is encrypted